livegnik/2way-poc-design/01-protocol/02-object-model.md

 * Cross object and cross category structural constraints.
 * Explicit rejection conditions for structurally invalid objects.

-This specification does not define:
+This specification does not cover the following:

 * Schema meaning, type validation, or value interpretation.
 * Authorization rules or ACL evaluation.